 To imagine what we are talking about, let’s say you offer a massage service for employees, in broad terms, what you become known for are these 4 points:

 - The offer ➡️ What kind of approach is being made, what are the advertisements you see on the net?
 Without getting into the nitty-gritty, just get an idea of the message, the prices, the types of services and ranges offered.

 - Direct competitors: We keep the same example, we will add the geographical area.
 Who offers massages for companies in Paris?
 What is their target, how do they differentiate themselves?
 Make a list.

 - Indirect competitors: These are companies that meet the same demand but not in the same way.
 Basically, they have substitute products.
 For example, a spa that makes a pack for companies.

-If this is the case, it’s because they often don’t have the same target.
-But then, how do you know if you have the right target?
+While doing your study, you will realize that some of your competitors do not have the same price, message or/and approach.
+If this is the case, it is because they often do not have the same target.
+But then, how do you know if you have the right target? 🧐

 Define your persona